The Legend of Zelda: The Minish Cap Review: My favorite game in the series

 This game might be my favorite themed Zelda game of all time.
 The perspective switching is perfection down to its last details, with it giving tons of beautiful environments to explore from multiple perspectives.
 The Four Sword and unique items are also huge parts of the theme, as they contribute tons of charm to the game.
 The duplication of the Four Sword is almost as excellent as the size-shifting—it's just that epic.
 This game is just fantastic across the board.

-Okay, that stupid figurine quest knocks a point and a half off of this score.
+Okay, that stupid figurine quest knocks a bunch of points off this score.
 It's the most awful Zelda sidequest I've ever participated in.
 However, everything else in this game was incredibly well-polished, more so than most of the other 2D Zelda games.
 All in all, this game has its bad moments.
 Not many of them, but it does have them.

 The Verdict